pi-46-tropical-fox/fancy-todo/Server/api_doc.md

 ### GET /todos/:id

-> Get a spesific todo
+> Get a todo list that owned by certain user
+Desc:
+  - User must login to access this site
+  - Only display todo list which are owned by authorized User

 _Request Header_
 ```json